ivan-hc/SimpleScreenRecorder-appimage/README.md

 # SimpleScreenRecorder-appimage
 Unofficial.
 SimpleScreenRecorder is a screen recorder for Linux.
 Despite the name, this program is actually quite complex.
 It's 'simple' in the sense that it's easier to use than ffmpeg/avconv or VLC.

-This is the Archimage built on top of the `simplescreenrecorder` AUR package.

 ------------------------------------------------------------------------

 ## Install and update it with ease